TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Project Proposal Specifications.md

  - Control System Design
  - Power System Design

-Additional, the team will need to a fundamental understanding of key topics including:
+Additionaly, the team will need to have a fundamental understanding of key topics including:
  - Data Analysis from Measurements
  - Material Response to Induction Heating